openstack/monasca-api/docs/monasca-api-spec.md

 ## Notification Methods
 Notification methods are resources used to specify a notification name, type and address that notifications can be sent to.
 After a notification method has been created, it can be associated with actions in alarm definitions, such that when an alarm state transition occurs, one or more notifications can be sent.

-Currently, notification method types of email, PagerDuty and webhooks are supported.
+Currently, notification method types of email, PagerDuty, webhook, Slack, Hipchat (discontinued) and Jira are supported.
 In the case of email, the address is the email address.
 In the case of PagerDuty, the address is the PagerDuty Service API Key.
 In the case of a webhook, the address is the URL of the webhook.
+See the Monasca Notification service plugin [documentation](https://opendev.org/openstack/monasca-notification#plugins) for more information.

 # Common Request Headers
 This section documents the common request headers that are used in requests.